segmentio/segment-docs/src/connections/sources/visual-tagger.md

 The Visual Tagger has two main views: the **Visual Tagger Home** and the **Event Editor**, which shows your website in an iframe.

 > note ""
-> **Note**: The website must include the Segment analytics.js snippet before you can use the Visual Tagger.
+> **Note**: The website you're tagging must include the Segment analytics.js snippet before you can use the Visual Tagger.

 ## Setting Up Visual Tagger